 Information on the businesses and industries that employ Audiologists and on wages and locations for those in the field.
-Offices of other health practitioners is the industry that employs the most Audiologists, both by share and by number, though the highest paid industry for Audiologists, by average wage, is Outpatient care centers.
+Offices of other health practitioners is the industry that employs the most Audiologists, both by share and by number, though the highest paid industry for Audiologists, by average wage, is Elementary & secondary schools.
 Audiologists are paid most in N/A but are relatively concentrated in N/A.

 Data on higher education choices for Audiologists from The Department of Education and Census Bureau.
-The most common major for Audiologists is Health but a relatively high number of Audiologists hold a major in Communications.
+The most common major for Audiologists is Health but a relatively high number of Audiologists hold a major in Protective Services.

 Data on the critical and distinctive skills necessary for Audiologists from the Bureau of Labor Statistics.
 Audiologists need many skills, but most especially Reading Comprehension, Active Learning, and Writing.
 The revealed comparative advantage (RCA) shows that Audiologists need more than the average amount of Equipment Selection, Repairing, and Science.